← Back to Blog

 Cheapest Months to Fly to Tokyo: A Data-Driven Guide

 Tokyo is one of the world's great travel destinations — a city that somehow manages to be ancient and futuristic at the same time.
 It's also a long-haul flight from most of the world, which means the price of your plane ticket can easily become the largest single cost of your trip.
-From the US, round-trip fares to Tokyo (Narita or Haneda) range from around $700 in the quiet season to well over $1,400 during peak travel periods.
+USA to Tokyo routes, round-trip fares to Tokyo (Narita or Haneda) range from around $700 in the quiet season to well over $1,400 during peak travel periods.
 That's a gap worth paying attention to.

 This guide breaks down when fares to Tokyo are cheapest, when they spike, and — crucially — how to shave even more off the price once you've picked your travel window.
 The short version: fly in January, February, or September, avoid late March through April, and use a cross-market comparison tool to find the cheapest regional fare for your dates.